brandlewco/blumberg-law/content/pages/index.md

     elementId: ''
     colors: colors-b
     backgroundSize: full
-    title: Schedule Your Confidential Evaluation
+    title: Schedule Your Confidential Case Evaluation
     text: >
-      Talk with an AZ criminal defense attorney with the experience needed to win your case.
+      Talk with an Arizona criminal defense attorney with the experience and fight needed to win your case.
     actions:
       - type: Button